TreacherousNexus/mastodome/README.md

 ### Will Mastodome support cross-posting to multiple accounts?
 It's on the roadmap, but I'm not ready to give a timeline on it yet.

-### Will Mastodome support cross-posting to Twitter/Facebook/Google+?
+### Will Mastodome support cross-posting to Twitter and Facebook?
 Not in the immediate future, for the following reasons:
 * All three networks require me to have an account and register on their developer portal to use their closed APIs
 * The keys provided to access those closed APIs can be revoked at any time and without warning, and I'd get the blame